TreyThomas93/Unit-Workload-Node/README.md

 &nbsp;&nbsp;&nbsp;2.
 Extracts csv data and formats accordingly.<br />
 &nbsp;&nbsp;&nbsp;3.
 Runs data through a series of classes, achieving Live Workload Data, Historic Workload Data, System Data, and Notifications and Logs.<br />
 &nbsp;&nbsp;&nbsp;4.
 Saves all data to MongoDB Database to be used by web application.<br />

+## Give It A Try
+Below is a username and password that you can use to view the web application: <br />

+Username: admin1234
+password: password!